Thahmina/MULAN/README.md

 # MULAN:
-Guide to integrating Multi-Layered Drug-Gene-Pathway-Disease Network (MULAN) database model, documentation manual provided in this repository.
+Guide to integrating Multi-Layered Drug-Gene-Pathway-Disease Network (MULAN) database model, **documentation manual provided in this repository**.

 MULAN serves as a prototype model that uses mysql database language and data obtained from genomic databases to make associations between biological interactions.